HardAndHeavy/comfyui-rocm-docker/README.md

 - `make run`

 At the first start, a lengthy initialization process will take place.
 When the process is completed, ComfyUI will be available at http://localhost.

+### Development
+If there is a major change in the composition of python libraries, it is necessary to change the version of CONDA_DIR in the Makefile.